Associate Professor of Communication

 College of Arts and Sciences

-Dustin York, EdD, teaches as an associate professor of communication and serves as the director of the undergraduate and graduate communications program at Maryville University.
+Dustin York, EdD, teaches as an associate professor of the graduate and undergraduate communications programs at Maryville University.
 His PR experience spans the agency, corporate, and political realms; York has worked for major clients including Nike, PepsiCo., and Scottrade Financial Services and as the public relations consultant on a 2008 political campaign.

 York’s doctoral dissertation examined the relationship between speakers’ nonverbal communication and audiences’ recall of spoken information.
 His method increased information recall by 22 percent and was published in Entrepreneur magazine and PR Daily.
 In 2016, he was included in St. Louis Business Journal’s 30 Under 30 list.